steferguson/slack-spike/README.md

 name `binding-account-spike` and deploy to `test-realm` workspace.

 With app id, you can visit [app detail page](https://api.slack.com/apps/A04D5J7REJG) which allows you to edit permissions

+With bot we can create slash commands.

+Go to [app page](https://api.slack.com/apps/A04D5J7REJG) then under `Features` click on `Slash Commands` and `Create new command`